-To amend the Workforce Investment Act of 1998 to strengthen the United States workforce development system through innovation in, and alignment and improve-ment of, employment, training, and education programs in the United State and to promote individual and national economic growth, and for other purposes
+To amend the Workforce Investment Act of 1998 to strengthen the United States workforce development system through innovation in, and alignment and improvement of, employment, training, and education programs in the United States, and to premote individual and national economic growth, and for other purposes.

-Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled,
+Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, SECTION 1.

-SECTION 1.
 SHORT TITLE; TABLE OF CONTENTS.

-(a) SHORT TITLE.-This Act may be cited as the "Workforce Innovation and Opportunity Act".

-(b) TABLE OF CONTENTS.-The table of contents for this Act
+(a) SHORT TITLE.-This Act may be cited as the "Workforce Innovation and Opportunity Act". (b) TABLE OF CONTENTS.-The table of contents for this Act is as follows:

 Sec.
 1. Short title; table of contents.
 Sec.
 2. Purposes.
 Sec.
-3. Definitions
+3. Definitions.

-TITLE I-WORKFORCE DEVELOPMENT ACTIVITIES

-Subtitle A-System Alignment CHAPTER 1-STATE PROVISIONS
+TITLE I-WORKFORCE DEVELOPMENT ACTIVITIES Subtitle A-System Alignment CRAFTER 1-STATE PROVISIONS